 Today, we shall review a quite special Carry On film!
 Why?
 Because Carry On Cruising (1962) was the first colour film of the series!
-This allowed us to see Kenneth Williams’s beautiful blue eyes.
+That allowed us to see Kenneth Williams’s beautiful blue eyes.
 On a sadder note, this also was the first Carry On film not to feature Charles Hawtrey, and Joan Sims was absent as well.
-But, luckily, the holy Carry On trio (Gerald Thomas, Peter Rogers, and Norman Hudis) had a lot of surprises reserved to console us.
+But, luckily, the holy Carry On trio (Gerald Thomas, Peter Rogers, and Norman Hudis) had a lot of surprises in reserve to console us.

 It’s not a coincidence that Joan Sims and Charles Hawtrey weren’t part of Carry On Cruising.
-As a matter of fact, the part of Flo Castle was initially intended for Joan Sims but she had to drop out of the project due to being ill.
+As a matter of fact, the role of Flo Castle was initially intended for Joan Sims, but she had to drop out of the project due to being ill.
 (1) Dilys Laye replaced her and did a lovely job.
-She and Liz Fraser make an unforgettable team of ladies fighting over men but, helping and supporting each other at the same time since they are friends.
+She and Liz Fraser make a memorable team of ladies fighting over men but, helping and supporting each other at the same time since they are friends.
 In a way, I can see why the role of Flo was initially made for Sims as I could perfectly imagine her playing it.
 Dilys Laye later played in Carry On Spying, Carry On Doctor, and Carry On Camping.

-Lance Percival who replaced Hawtrey provides a good comedic substitute but maybe not as memorable as Hawtrey himself.
+Lance Percival who replaced Hawtrey is a credible comedic substitute but maybe not as memorable as Hawtrey himself.
 The thing is, Hawtrey just had to “be” and say “Oh, hello” to make us burst into laughs while Percival had to put more efforts into his comedy delivery.
-Of course, we liked him and would have liked to see him in more Carry On films, but this was his only appearance in one of them.
+Of course, we liked him and would have liked to see him in more Carry On films, but this was his only appearance in the franchise.

-I really want to know if Kenneth Connor used his real singing voice in this scene where he plays guitar and serenades to Dilys Laye.
-Because, if it is, he was quite good actually!
-Connor is faithful to a lot of his past Carry On character here as the shy little man who falls in love and keeps putting himself in some clumsy situation.
+I want to know if Kenneth Connor used his real singing voice in this scene where he plays guitar and serenades to Dilys Laye.
+Because, if he did, he was quite good actually!
+Connor is faithful to a lot of his past Carry On character here as the shy little man who falls in love and keeps putting himself in some embarrassing situations.
 I mean, what’s not to like?

 Talking of Esma Cannon, she was a great addition to this film and sparkled with energy.
-She’s that little lady who’s just here to have fun.
-She went to the cruise alone but she’s bound to make a few friends due to her sense of fun.
-Also, her shorts are way too large for her and she always loses them to our great amusement.
+She’s that little lady who’s here simply to have fun.
+She went to the cruise alone, but she’s bound to make a few friends due to her sense of fun.
+Also, her shorts are too large for her, and she always loses them to our great amusement.

-The fact that Carry On Cruising is a film taking place on a boat gave place to some unique anecdotes: One of them being that Kenneth Williams was convinced that the film was going to be shot of the Mediterranean.
+The fact that Carry On Cruising is a film taking place on a boat gave place to some unique anecdotes, one of them being that Kenneth Williams was convinced that the film was going to be shot of the Mediterranean.
 He was very disappointed when learning that the interiors were going to be filmed on a rebuilt replica of the ship at Pinewood Studios.
 (4) Also, on its premiere, the film was screened aboard a real cruise ship in Southampton, England.
-(5) This is an event I would have liked to attend!
+(5) That is an event I would have liked to attend!

 On its release, Carry On Cruising was the 12th most popular film at 1962’s British Box Office.
 (6)

-I don’t think Carry On Cruising has as many memorable lines as the previous Carry On films, none of the characters makes especially memorable entrances (a reason why Charles Hawtrey was missing) but, overall, I liked it.
+I don’t think Carry On Cruising has as many memorable lines as the previous Carry On films, none of the characters makes especially memorable entrances (a reason why we missed Charles Hawtrey) but, overall, I liked it.

-Tomorrow, Charles Hawtrey, Hattie Jacques, and black and white are back with Carry On Cabby!
+Tomorrow, Charles Hawtrey, Hattie Jacques, and black and white cinematography are back with Carry On Cabby!